Canada Weather, climate and geography

 Note: These general guidelines apply mainly to the settled areas of southern Canada.
 Travellers heading to northern areas, such as the Yukon, the Northwest Territories, Nunavut and Labrador, should bring warm clothing for all but the summer months (and even in summer, at least a lightweight jacket is advisable).
 See the individual provinces and territories sections for more details.

-December/January/February: Winter temperatures.
+Dec - Feb: Winter temperatures.
 Winter clothing is necessary (eg overcoat, hat, boots and gloves).
 Heavy snowfall in most provinces, with Vancouver being the main exception in that it usually rains instead.